 If you’re a dog owner, you know the true meaning of man’s best friend.
-We spend tons of time with our furry friends, taking walks around your Calabasa’s neighborhood, going to the beach and parks, hiking around Los Angeles, and playing outside in the garden.
+We spend tons of time with our furry friends, taking walks around your Calabasa’s neighborhood, going to the beach and parks, hiking in local parks, and playing outside in the garden.
 If you want to give your pet the best life possible, it is crucial to know the common plants poisonous to dogs so you can avoid them when out and about and from planting them in the yard.

 Common Plants Poisonous to Dogs